|

 newspaper boy, John Johnston, who would not give her an evening paper without

 the money.
-She was the first woman to hang in Scotland for over 50 years
+She was the first woman to hang in Scotland for over 50 years and on

-his final execution on the 28th of
+final execution on the 28th

-December 1923, when he hanged John Eastwood at Armley prison in Leeds, for the murder
+of December 1923, when he hanged John Eastwood at Armley prison in Leeds, for the murder of his wife.
+In March of 1924, he

-of his wife.
-In March of 1924, he tended his resignation due to poor health,
+tended his resignation due to poor health, having executed a total of 203

-memoirs "Diary of a Hangman" which has been recently reprinted.
+Hangman" which has been recently reprinted.

 William Willis from Manchester. (c1876-1939).